ssenmosip/mosip-temp-documentation/FRS-Registration-Services.md

 #### D. UIN Update of Child

 The system can determine the age of an individual from the date of birth.
 When  individual’s age is less than 5 years (child) during UIN update, the registration officer captures UIN, name, and any one biometric (fingerprint or iris) of the parent/guardian and face photo of the individual (child) to complete the UIN update request.

-The following parameters can be updated during a child’s UIN update- Name, Age or Date of Birth, Gender, Foreigner/National, Address, Email ID, Phone Number, PIN/Residence Card Number, Parent/Guardian Details, Biometrics.
+Refer below for the process:
 1. If ‘Parent/Guardian details’ is selected for update, then a registration officer will capture the UIN, Name and any one biometric of the Parent/Guardian (fingerprint / iris).
 1. If the Parent/Guardian does not have any fingerprint and any iris, then the registration officer marks all exceptions of the Parent/Guardian and proceed to capture photo of the Parent/Guardian.
 1. A UIN update of a child cannot be initiated without capturing biometrics of the parent.
 The system displays an error message for such attempts.